Read an oceanographic data file, auto-discovering the file type from the

 x <- read.oce(system.file("extdata", "ctd.cnv.gz", package = "oce"))

-#> Warning: this CNV file has temperature in the IPTS-68 scale, and this is stored in object, but note that [["temperature"]] and the sw* functions convert the numbers to ITS-90 values
+#> Warning: file has temperature in IPTS-68 so this is stored as-is, but note that [["temperature"]] and sw* functions autoconvert to ITS-90 to match modern conventions

 plot(x) # summary with TS and profiles